Professors sign letter protesting Trump pick for Attorney General - WOWO 1190 AM | 107.5 FM

 The Senate Judiciary Committee began confirmation hearings last week.

 In 1986, Sessions’ nomination for a federal judgeship was rejected by the Republican controlled Senate Judiciary Committee.
-Foley said it was because of racially insensitive comments Sessions had made.
+Foohey said it was because of racially insensitive comments Sessions had made.

 “Evidence that reflected what seemed like prejudice against African Americans came to light,” she said.
 “And, as the letter says, it does not seem that his views have evolved in a way that would make him the right choice for this position.”